SebsIII/SRCS/README.md

 </table>
 The whole System will be powered by a <b>12v 7AH Lead-acid battery</b> , which is charged with a solar panel during the day. <br>
 The 7AH battery can hold up to XXXX hours with a single charge, allowing the SRCS to work even when the light isn't enough to charge the system complitely.
+The battery output will be downshifted with two different <b>step-down buck converters</b>, one calibrated at 7v, for the MCU power IN, and the other at 5V for the sensors and the 28byj-48.